EmilioBlacksmith/Etch-A-Sketch/README.md

+<a href="https://emilioblacksmith.github.io/Etch-A-Sketch/"><img src="https://img.shields.io/website-up-down-green-red/http/emilioblacksmith.github.io/Etch-A-Sketch/" /></a>

 # Etch-A-Sketch

-<a href="https://emilioblacksmith.github.io/Etch-A-Sketch/"><img src="https://img.shields.io/website-up-down-green-red/http/emilioblacksmith.github.io/Etch-A-Sketch/" /></a>

-[^ You can test this website ^]

-This is a Vanilla Javascript Project to simulate a pixel art sketching web program, with different features:
+This is a Vanilla Javascript Project to simulate a pixel art sketching web program based on Etch a Sketch, with different features:

 - Change CANVAS SIZE with different pixel dimensions
 - Activate or deactivate an Eraser